 For the final rule, DOE incorporated trends in prices over time into the analysis.

 These prices trends in every year also impact the MIA results.
 DOE used the same price trends in the NIA from the base year of the analysis through the end of the analysis period.
 DOE also assumed that manufacturer product costs (MPCs) and MSPs were similarly impacted by the price trends in both the base case and standards cases.
+See

-See section IV.F.1 for a description of how DOE implemented price trends into the analysis.
-The other major GRIM assumptions and inputs that are not part of the engineering analysis or NIA are outlined below.
+Delet Section IV.F.1 for a description of how DOE implemented price trends into the analysis.

+The other major GRIM assumptions and inputs that are not part of the engineering a.
+Product and Capital Conversion Costs analysis or NIA are outlined below.